gaehlerm/SoftwareEngineering/README.md

 ### Test body

 Most things about the test body have already been said in the example above.
 The test body is generally consisting of one function or method call, followed by a few assertions.
+There are some purists, saying that a test should contain only one assertion.
+I'm not sharing this opinion, even if they have a point.
+I think there are cases where it doesn't hurt to have more than one assertion in a single test case.
+Otherwise the tests become too verbose in my opinion.

 ## Problematic tests